mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

             * securing token in the browser alone is not possible
                 * stealing data from storage areas is a trivial attack
                 * solution: backend for frontend (BFF)
+                    * browser receives an HTTP-only, Secure cookie from the BFF
+                        * not accessible by JavaScript (HttpOnly)
                     * bff proxies api calls and replaces cookies with tokens
                     * attacker has no longer direct access to security token service
                     * compromised frontend app can still send request through bff (aka session riding)